thejjw/sunbeam-charms/charms/cinder-ceph-k8s/CONTRIBUTING.md

 cinder-ceph-k8s charm uses the ops\_sunbeam library and extends OSBaseOperatorCharm from the library.

-cinder-ceph-k8s charm consumes shared-db relation to connect to database, amqp to connect to rabbitmq and ceph relation to connect to external ceph.
+cinder-ceph-k8s charm consumes database relation to connect to database, amqp to connect to rabbitmq and ceph relation to connect to external ceph.

 The charm starts cinder-volume service with integration with ceph as